 DO NOT use any detergents with microchannel condenser coils.
 Use pressurized water or air ONLY, with pressure no greater than 600psi.
+Failure to do so could result in coil damage.

-For additional information regarding the proper microchannel coil cleaning procedure, refer to service bulletin RT-SVB83-EN.
+For additional information regarding the proper microchannel coil cleaning procedure, refer to RT-SVB83-EN.

-Due to the soft material and thin walls of the MCHE coils, the traditional field maintenance method recommended for RoundTube Plate Fin (RTPF) coils does not apply to microchannel coils.
+Due to the soft material and thin walls of the MCHE coils, the traditional field maintenance method recommended for Round Tube Plate Fin (RTPF) coils does not apply to microchannel coils.